Using higher-order contracts to model session types: Introduction

 However it is unclear when an interaction of the form

 should take place.
-Here on the right is a contract satisfied by one which provides a session endpoint that satisfies the contract $\sigma_1$; on the left is a contract satisfied by a process which is willing to accept any session endpoint which guarantees the contract $\sigma_2$.
-Intuitively the interaction should be allowed if $\sigma_1$ is a sub-contract of $\sigma_2$, that is $\sigma_2 \,\Peerleq\, \sigma$.
+Here on the right is a contract satisfied by a process which provides a session endpoint that satisfies the contract $\sigma_2$; on the left is a contract satisfied by one which is willing to accept any session endpoint which guarantees the contract $\sigma_1$.
+Intuitively the interaction should be allowed if $\sigma_1$ is a sub-contract of $\sigma_2$, that is ${\sigma_1} \Peerleq {\sigma_2}$.
 However the whole purpose of defining the judgements (\ref{eq:taus}) above is in order to define the preorder $\Peerleq$; there is a circularity in our arguments.

 We break this circularity by supposing a predefined sub-contract preorder $\B$ and allowing the interaction (\ref{eq:hotaus}) whenever $\sigma_1 \,\B\, \sigma_2$.
 More generally we develop a parametrised theory, with interaction judgements of the form